Role-playing video game: Tactical RPGs

 Western video games have utilized similar mechanics for years, as well, and were largely defined by X-COM: UFO Defense (1994) in much the same way as Eastern video games were by Fire Emblem.
 Titles such as X-COM have generally allowed greater freedom of movement when interacting with the surrounding environment than their Eastern counterparts.
-Other similar examples include the Jagged Alliance (1994–2013) and Silent Storm (2003–2005) series.
+Other similar examples include the Jagged Alliance (1994 – 2013) and Silent Storm (2003 – 2005) series.
 According to a few developers, it became increasingly difficult during the 2000s to develop games of this type for the PC in the West (though several had been developed in Eastern Europe with mixed results); and even some Japanese console RPG developers began to complain about a bias against turn-based systems.
 Reasons cited include Western publishers' focus on developing real-time and action-oriented games instead.

 Lastly, there are a number of "full-fledged" CRPGs which could be described as having "tactical combat".
-Examples from the classic era of CRPGs include parts of the aforementioned Ultima series; SSI's Wizard's Crown (1985) and The Eternal Dagger (1987); the Gold Box games of the late '80s and early '90s, many of which were later ported to Japanese video game systems; and the Realms of Arkania (1992–1996) series based on the German The Dark Eye pen-and-paper system.
+Examples from the classic era of CRPGs include parts of the aforementioned Ultima series; SSI's Wizard's Crown (1985) and The Eternal Dagger (1987); the Gold Box games of the late '80s and early '90s, many of which were later ported to Japanese video game systems; and the Realms of Arkania (1992 – 1996) series based on the German The Dark Eye pen-and-paper system.
 More recent examples include Wasteland 2, Shadowrun: Dragonfall and Divinity: Original Sin—all released in 2014.
 Partly due to the release of these games 2014 has been called "the first year of the CRPG renaissance".

+Turn-based RPGs

+Turn-based RPGs have actions take place in a sequence which can be determined by various factors.
+Unlike other genres, actions by others characters cannot be performed unless it is their turn to perform them.
+This can be limited to just battles in games or even movement around the overworld depending on the game mechanic or subgenre.
+This genre started off on PC with series like Ultima and then become very popular on console with releases like Dragon Quest.